aweijnitz/JEE7WAR/README.md

 - Java SDK installed (min Java 1.7)
 - Maven 3
 - [Wildfly 8](http://wildfly.org/) installed
-- $WILDFLY_HOME/bin in path (needed to run the deploy, status and undeploy scripst, but not for building)
+- $WILDFLY_HOME/bin in path (needed to run the deploy, status and undeploy scripts, but not for building)

 ## Install and first deploy